IADR Wrigley Oral Healthcare Programs Salivary Research Group

 Up to three awards will be given:

-- Two Clinical Salivary Research Award for dental scientists at $1,500 each,
+- Two Clinical Salivary Research Awards for dental scientists and students at $1,500 each,

 - Basic Salivary Research Award ($2,000) for a dental or non-dental student.